Five Top Tips in Helping Your Child Succeed at School…

 By encouraging them to develop their skills, as well as the love of the sport, you will find that they will want to succeed.
 Getting a scholarship would take away any stress of debt for you and your child, but it is important to remember that you shouldn’t ever push them to do something if they don’t 100% love it.
 Your job as a parent is to encourage every choice they make, and if they decide they just don’t love basketball enough to want to play it anymore but would rather take up swimming, support their decision.

 Daz and Rosie in Tokyo

 Reading is important

 One of the most vital skills a child can gain is the ability to read, so ensuring that you make time to listen to them read is a must.
 There are many skills that a child gains from reading such as expanding their vocabulary, enhancing their imagination and improving their writing skills.
 It will also help them to make sense of the world around them and therefore will play a part in many more life skills as well as it will help them succeed in school.
-I taught my son Darryl and my daughter Rosie to read before the even started school as I wanted them to have that headstart and be able to understand the lessons, rather than wasting time learning to read.
+I taught my son Darryl and my daughter Rosie to read before they even started school as I wanted them to have that head start and be able to understand the lessons, rather than wasting time learning to read first.

 Rosie and I making Mothers Day cards

 Listen to Your Child